 An official website of the State of Oregon »

 The Low-Income Household Water Assistance Program was established by Congress through the appropriation of $638M in the Consolidated Appropriations Act (CAA) of 2021 and an additional $500M in the American Rescue Plan Act (ARPA) of 2021.
 Federal administration is through the Office of Community Services (OCS) of the U.S. Department of Health and Human Services.
 Oregon Housing and Community Services (OHCS) has been designated as the State of Oregon grantee.

-OHCS has been working diligently through a values-based planning process with water and wastewater utilities, utility associations, the Community Action Agency network, and culturally responsive organizations construct the LIHWA Program for the state.
-Oregon will receive a total of $13.8 million to provide LIHWA assistance to low-income households who have a high water burden.
+OHCS has been working diligently through a values-based planning process with water and wastewater utilities, utility associations, the community action agency network, and culturally responsive organizations to construct the LIHWA Program for the state.
+Oregon has received $13.8 million to provide LIHWA assistance to low-income households who have a high water burden.
 Payments will go directly to the owners and operators of water and wastewater utilities.
-Households will apply for assistance through their local Community Action Agency.
+Households will apply for assistance through their local community action agency.

 Sign up to receive email updates and be sure to check the box for “Low-Income Household Water Assistance Program" to follow this program's implementation.

 OHCS has recorded our LIHWA engagement efforts with a variety of stakeholders to date.
 Those meeting recordings are included below: